How Does the Governing Body Work?

 The aim of all the partners is to make sure that children acquire the knowledge and develop the skills and attitudes needed to play their full part as citizens of the future.
-We, you, Darren and all the staff have a one simple aim, that is to ensure the children at Kew Riverside leave having reached their full potential and have the tools for learning and the skills for effective studying that they will need as they move on to secondary education.
+We, you, Liz and all the staff have a one simple aim, that is to ensure the children at Kew Riverside leave having reached their full potential and have the tools for learning and the skills for effective studying that they will need as they move on to secondary education.

 The number of governors in each school is set out in a legal document called the Instrument of Government.
 Schools are free to select a model of between 9 and 20 governors.
 At Kew Riverside we have twelve on our governing body.

 As partners in a complex educational management system it is most effective if governors work at a strategic level.
-Focusing on the big picture and the vision and values of the school, we don’t get bogged down with the details of day-to-day management, which is Darren’s responsibility.
-Darren keeps us updated on progress through termly reports to the full governing body and more specific and detailed information at committee meetings.
+Focusing on the big picture and the vision and values of the school, we don’t get bogged down with the details of day-to-day management, which is Liz's responsibility.
+Liz keeps us updated on progress through termly reports to the full governing body and more specific and detailed information at committee meetings.